Herbert Durham

-Herbert Durham DSc (Cantab), MB, BC, FRCS, ARPS (30 March 1866 – 25 October 1945) was a British physician and distinguished scientist.
+Herbert Edward Durham (30 March 1866 – 25 October 1945) was a British physician and distinguished scientist.

 Early life

 Herbert Edward Durham was born 30 March 1866, the son of Arthur E. Durham, Senior Surgeon to Guy's Hospital.
-He married Maud Lowry, daughter of Capt.
-Harmer of 81st Regiment.
+His siblings included the anthropologist Edith Durham, the scientist Florence Margaret Durham, the suffragette and musician Lilla Durham and the civil servant Frances Hermia Durham.
+In 1907, he married Maud Lowry, daughter of Captain William Moyse Harmer of the 81st Regiment.

 Education

-Durham was educated at University College School, London from 1883–84; King's College, Cambridge from 1884; and Guy's Hospital, London.
+Durham was educated at University College School, London; University College, London from 1883 to 1884; King's College, Cambridge from 1884; and Guy's Hospital, London.

 In 1904 he was awarded a John Lucas Walker Studentship in Pathology, a scholarship given by the University of Cambridge for original pathological research.

 Career

 Bacteriology

-He was Assistant Demonstrator in Histology from 1884–89, then House Surgeon at Guy's Hospital, London from 1889-95.
+Durham was assistant demonstrator in histology from 1884 to 1889, then house surgeon at Guy's Hospital, London from 1889-95.

-From 1895-96 he worked at the Hygiene Institute, Vienna where he was associated with Professor Max von Gruber in the discovery of agglutination of bacteria.
+From 1895 to 1896 he worked at the Hygiene Institute, Vienna where he was associated with Professor Max von Gruber in the discovery of agglutination of bacteria.
 In 1897 he developed an agglutination reaction for diagnosis of typhoid fever, which then was called the Grubler-Durham reaction, subsequently known as the Widal reaction; and also created "Durham tubes" for measuring the amount of gas produced in the bacterial colonies, which are still used universally in microbiology laboratories.

-From 1896-98 he was a working Member of Tsetse Fly Disease Committee of the Royal Society.
+From 1896 to 1898 he was a working Member of the Tsetse Fly Disease Committee of the Royal Society.